cms-analysis/HiggsAnalysis-CombinedLimit/contributing.md

 if you have an idea for a big improvement or change it will be most efficient if you [contact us](mailto:cms-cat-stats-conveners@cern.ch) first, in order to ensure that we can integrate it as seemlessly as possible into our plans.
 This will simplify any potential conflicts when you make your pull request.

-## Solicited Changes
+## Requested Contributions

-As part of the long term planning, we have a number of changes we are targetting, but have not yet had a chance to implement.
+As part of the long term planning, we have a number of changes we are targeting, but have not yet had a chance to implement.
-As well as the issues listed on the github issues tracker, you can see the projects listed, where we have defined several areas we are targetting.
+As well as the [issues](https://github.com/cms-analysis/HiggsAnalysis-CombinedLimit/issues) listed on the github issues tracker, you can see the [projects](https://github.com/orgs/cms-analysis/projects) listed under the general cms-analysis organization, where we have defined several projects and areas we are targeting.
 If you're interested in getting involved in any of these projects please contact us at [cms-cat-stats-conveners@cern.ch](mailto:cms-cat-stats-conveners@cern.ch).